Image

 Our Story

 We grow high quality and nutrient dense produce, responsibly grown on 6 acres in Palisade, Colorado.
 Our 10 acres of fruit trees include peaches, nectarines, pluots and plums.
-We offer our produce year round at specialty grocery stores, restaurants and food pantries from Aspen to Southeastern Utah.
+We offer our produce year round at specialty grocery stores, restaurants and food pantries from Denver to Southeastern Utah.

 How We Got Started